 Wern Cher Khor

-I have always had a keen interest in physiology, anatomy and biomechanics.
-I knew I wanted to work closely with people as opposed to working solo in a lab.
-After positive personal experiences with physiotherapists after a dance injury, I knew that Physiotherapy would be a great way for me to pursue a career that correlated with my interests and ambitions.
+I have always had a keen interest in physiology, anatomy and biomechanics and I knew that I wanted to work closely with people, as opposed to working solo in a lab.
+After positive personal experiences with physiotherapists after a dance injury, I knew that physiotherapy would be a great way for me to pursue a career that correlated with my interests and ambitions.

-The highlights of my undergraduate studies were the breadth subjects in Gender Studies that I took, as well as my involvement with the UMSU Queer Department and Wom*ns Department.
+The highlight of my undergraduate studies were the breadth subjects I took, as well as my involvement with the UMSU Queer Department and Wom*ns Department.
 They broadened my horizons and gave me a deeper understanding on the psycho-social aspects of person-hood that will undoubtedly be important in my future as a healthcare practitioner.